bhattchaitanya/RestEasy-SpringBoot-OpenTracing/README.md

 Download from here ```https://archive.apache.org/dist/tomcat/tomcat-8/v8.0.24/bin/```

+After installing Tomcat, set the CATALINA_HOME and JAVA_HOME env variables and then run ``` sh build.sh && deploy.sh ``` to build and launch the sample application

 This is a super simple JAX-RS RESTEasy Spring Boot application just to exercise RESTEasy Spring Boot starter.<br>

 ## Testing it